aphelps099/CA-SBDC/wp-content/plugins/jvm-rich-text-icons/readme.txt

 Please note that settings will still be loaded so please make sure you have set the settings to default font awesome if you are loading a custom icon set with the plugin hooks.

 == Changelog ==

+= 1.2.9 =
+Added an option for rendering technology for custom icons sets.
+You can now also choose rendering with a ::before or ::after pseudo element instead of the regular HTML / CSS.
+This allows for more CSS flexibility.
+For example adding backgrounds or hover effects.

+= 1.2.8 =
+Update to re-enable icons in ACF select2 field.
+Icons apeared as literal HTML after an update of the ACF plugin.

 = 1.2.7 =
 Security update.
 File name now sanitize in delete icon ajax call.